-- 5. Read the warning.
-To continue, select YES. - 6.
-Type your master password in the New password and Verify new password fields, and then press enter. - 7.
+- Read the warning.
+To continue, select YES. - Type your master password in the New password and Verify new password fields, and then press enter. - 7.
 Type your user password in the New password and Verify new password fields, and then press enter. - 8.
-To confirm DriveLock protection on the drive you have selected, type DriveLock in the confirmation field, and then press enter. - NOTE: The DriveLock confirmation is case sensitive. - 9.
-To save your changes and exit Computer Setup, click Save in the lower-left corner of the screen, and then follow the on-screen instructions.
+To confirm DriveLock protection on the drive you have selected, type DriveLock in the confirmation field, and then press enter. - NOTE: The DriveLock confirmation is case sensitive. - To save your changes and exit Computer Setup, click the Save icon in the lower-left corner of the screen, and then follow the on-screen instructions. - or -

-Use the arrow keys to select File > Save changes and exit, and then press enter.
+Use the arrow keys to select File > Save Changes and Exit, and then press enter.